simukappu/coherence-tools/distributed-processing-tools/README.md

 # Distributed Processing Tools
-Tools to run distributed processing task in multi Coherence member processes exclusively.
-This component can handle dynamic changes in number of processing members.
-Which provides following functions
+Tools to run distributed processing task in multiple Coherence member processes exclusively.
+This component enables distributed processing with dynamic changes in number of processing members, which provides following functions
 * FIFO distributed processor: Consumer/Function implementation for distributed processing as first in, first out
-* Hash modulo filter: Filter to get target entries by hashCode modulo of a key/value object or a field of them
+* Hash modulo filter: Filter to get target entries by hashCode modulo of a key/value object or a field of it

 ## Usage
 ### FIFO distributed processor
 Call as Consumer/Function interface with extended functional interfaces or implemented abstract classes.
-For example, process as follows:
+For example, use as follows:
 ```java
 // Prepare test data list
 List<Integer> testDataList = IntStream.rangeClosed(1, 10).boxed().collect(Collectors.toList());